Chymyst/chymyst-core/docs/chymyst01.md

 Each reaction also specifies a reaction body, which is a Scala expression that evaluates to `Unit`.
 This expression can perform arbitrary computations using the input molecule values.
-It can also inject new molecules into the soup, which is a side effect of calling a molecule injector.
+It can also inject new molecules into the soup, which is a side effect of calling a molecule injector function.

 Up to this side effect, the reaction body can be a pure function, if it only depends on the input data of the reaction.
 In this case, many copies of the reaction can be safely executed concurrently if many sets of input molecules are available.
 Also, the reaction can be safely and automatically restarted in the case of a transient failure.

+The chemical laws fully specify which computations need to be performed for the data on the given molecules.
+Whenever multiple sets of data are available, computations will be performed concurrently.

 # Example: Declarative solution for “dining philosophers"